-Running board toolboxes are made from couple of pieces of a 0.060" square styrene stock painted black.
+Running board toolboxes are made from couple pieces of a 0.060" square styrene stock painted black.

-I also replaced the photo etched folded hose with a piece of 0.010" X 0.030" flat brass wire which I folded to make it look like a hose.
-I also made hose connectors from small slices of thin-wall brass tubing turned using a Dremel tool and a file.
+I replaced the photo-etched folded hose with a piece of 0.010" X 0.030" flat brass wire which I folded to make it look like a hose.
+The hose end couplings are made from small slices of thin-wall brass tubing shaped by mounting them in a Dremel and shaping them with a file.

-I drilled out the steering wheel hole in the floor to accept a piece of brass tube.
+I drilled out the steering column hole in the floor to accept a piece of thin-wall brass tube.
 That tube provided a solid attachment point for the steering wheel shaft.

 I also drilled out three additional holes in the floor for pedals made from flattened 0.008" stainless steel wire.

-Brass tire halves were soldered together and the inside and outside edges were filed round to look more like real tires.
-Also the wheels would not properly seat in the tires so I ended up enlarging the tire's inside diameter using a rattail file.
-They were painted Floquil Antique White as most tires from that period were natural rubber.
+Etched brass tire halves were soldered together and the inside and outside edges were rounded off using a file to make them look more like real tires.
+The wheels would not properly fit in the tires, so I ended up enlarging the tire's inside diameter using a rattail file.
+Tires were painted Floquil Antique White as most tires from that period were natural rubber.

 Majority of painting was done using Tamiya clear metal primer and Scalecoat II AT&SF red paint.
 I also used Scalecoat II loco black.
-Headlights were painted using Alclad II Pale Gold.
-Extinguishers and chemical tank were painted with Alclad II Chrome over gloss black.
-Fire hose, benches and ladders were painted with various Floquil and Testors paints.
+Headlight housings were painted using Alclad II Pale Gold.
+Extinguishers and the chemical tank were painted with Alclad II Chrome over gloss black.
+Firehose, benches and ladders were painted with various Floquil and Testors paints.

-The pin striping was done using custom waterslide decals.
+The pinstriping was done using custom printed waterslide decals.
 I designed and printed them on an Alps printer which is capable of printing gold.
 Decals were applied to the subassemblies and clear coated.

-This is a very well designed kit which was a pleasure to build.
-It was built over a period of about 6 months but it was one of several projects I was working on, so it didn't actually take 6 months to build.
+This is a well designed kit which was a pleasure to build.
+It was built over a period of about 6 months, but it was one of several projects I was working on at the time, so it didn't actually take 6 months to build.

-Even though these curbside models are modeled in smaller (1:32) scale they still have plenty of finely molded details.
-They all seem (at least to my eyes) to have correctly-shaped bodies.
+Even though these curbside models are rendered in small (1:32) scale they still have plenty of finely-molded details.
+They all seem (at least to my eyes) to have correctly-proportioned bodies.
 Most of those models also include those outrageous continental kits which were all the rage in the '50s!
-Overall, these are very well molded models which are pleasure to build.
-The cars from that series I have built so far are 1957 Cadillac Eldorado Seville, 1959 Cadillac Eldorado and a 1959 Ford Skyliner.
-I also have few more cars from that collection to be built at some later date.
+Overall these are very well molded models which were a pleasure to build.
+From that series of models so far I have built the 1957 Cadillac Eldorado Seville, 1959 Cadillac Eldorado and a 1959 Ford Skyliner and also a '57 Chevy BelAir.
+I still have few more cars from that collection to be built at some later date.

 1957 Cadillac Eldorado Seville is painted with Testors paints.
-This was my first model where I used Bare Metal foil.
+This was the first model where I've used Bare Metal Foil.
 I also added partially open side windows.
-I just used pieces of clear styrene.
-I used strips of BMF to create thin chrome frames around the windows.
-Horn ring in the steering wheel was replaced with a ring from 30 gauge wire.
-I also used stainless steel wire and telescoping hypodermic tubing to construct antennas for all three models.
-I made them removable for transport.
-This is such a classic late '50s car.
-Check out the front bumper.
+I used pieces of clear styrene, and I added thin strips of BMF to depict the thin chrome frames around the windows.
+The plastic horn ring in the steering wheel was replaced with a ring made from 30 AWG (0.010" diameter) wire.
+I also used stainless steel wire and telescoping hypodermic tubing to construct antennas for all those models.
+I made the antennas removable for transport.
+This Caddy is such a classic late '50s car.
+Check out that front bumper.
 Holly Dagmars!

-1959 Cadillac Eldorado is painted with Testors paints.
-This one includes parts to be built either as a convertible or a hardtop.
+1959 Cadillac Eldorado is painted with Testors hobby enamels.
+The kit includes parts to be built either as a convertible or a hardtop.
 I still have another unbuilt kit which I will build as a hardtop.
-As you can see, this model did include a continental kit which makes this huge car even longer!
-And look at those tall fins with the famous bullet-tip taillights!
+As you can see, this is one of the models to include a continental kit which makes this huge car even longer!
+And check out those tall fins with the famous bullet-tip taillights!

-This 1:32 scale 1959 Ford Skyliner has a retractable hardtop just like the 1:1 car!
+The 1959 Ford Skyliner model has a retractable hardtop just like the 1:1 car!
 This was the only ill-fitting part of this kit.
 I needed to shorten the folding front roof piece by about 1/16".
 Of course I didn't realize that until after the kit was painted!
 Gentle surgery with a hobby knife and lots of luck resulted in a properly fitting roof.
-I again used Testors paints but the green is a mix of green and white paint to get that '50s green color.
-I again replaced the horn ring with a thin wire ring and added a radio antenna.
+I again used Testors paints, but the green is a custom mix of green and white paint to get that '50s green color.
+Here I also replaced the horn ring with a thin wire ring, and added a radio antenna.
 Other than that this kit was built stock.
-Of course this model also includes a continental kit with is even wider and longer than the one in the 59 Caddy!
-I chose not to use chromed rear wheel covers.
+Of course this model also included a continental kit which is even wider and longer than the one in the '59 Caddy!
+I chose not to use the included chromed rear wheel opening covers.
 It was just too much chrome, even for me!

 This is 1:8 scale model of a Harley Chopper by Revell of Germany.
 This was my first model of a motorcycle.
 Instead of using kit's "stars and stripes" decals, I masked and painted the gas tank using Testors paints.
 It has a pearl white finish over white primer.
 The stripes are candy apple red and the blue is transparent blue.
 Using transparent paints allows the pearl base to reflect through the colors.
 Stars are kit's decals but applied individually.
 Other than the paint, the kit is mostly built stock.
 I recall using Bare Metal Chrome Foil to touch up the chromed parts.
 The multi-piece exhaust system fit together very poorly.
 I simulated heat staining of the exhaust with some light airbrushing of clear blue and red paint.
 Front suspension spring has a flat black wash to bring out the spring coils.
 Kit did not include the air filter so I made one from a piece of clear acrylic, shaped like rounded-off triangle.
 I then wrapped some fine stainless steel mesh over it and also used a piece of aluminum duct tape for the back of the filter.
 I also added some yellow tubing for spark plug wires and clear tubing fuel line.
 Throttle and clutch linkages use tubing supplied with the model.